Meet your United Way of Greater Kingsport Staff!

 (423) 378-3409 ext.
 12

 A transplant to the Tri-Cities area, Emily started work at the United Way of Greater Kingsport in the Fall of 2015.
 In her role as United WE READ Manager, she is tasked in bringing large groups of individuals (from school administrators to afterschool professionals, to community volunteers and teenage service organizations) together around the common vision of seeing our area 3rd graders reading proficiently.
 Emily also oversees the Children and Youth Vision Council at United Way of Greater Kingsport.
-She recently became a trainer for Building Strong Brains: Tennessee’s ACEs Initiative and looks forward to sharing the role that life experiences play in shaping brain development with various groups in the Greater Kingsport community and beyond.
+She is a trainer for Building Strong Brains: Tennessee’s ACEs Initiative and shares the role that life experiences play in shaping brain development with various groups in the Greater Kingsport community and beyond.
 Her previous work experiences of project managing, community building, teaching, event planning, and public speaking have all served to enhance the multi-dimensional and cross-sector approach of United Way of Greater Kingsport’s Community Impact and initiatives.

-Prior to her work with United WE READ, Emily graduated magna cum laude with a degree in piano performance from Furman University in Greenville SC, and she recently earned her master’s degree in performance at the University of Tennessee in Knoxville.
+Prior to her work with United WE READ, Emily graduated magna cum laude with a degree in piano performance from Furman University in Greenville SC, and earned her master’s degree in performance at the University of Tennessee in Knoxville.
 Certified as an instructor of the Suzuki Method, Emily maintains an active music studio and enjoys teaching a wide variety of students: from preschoolers to adults in both private and group lessons.

 Susan LaGuardia serves as Initiatives Manager for the United Way of Greater Kingsport.
 In this role, she coordinates the all-important community impact work of the UWGK Vision Councils and initiatives adopted by the UWGK organization and other related community impact initiatives and task forces as determined.
 Susan works to develop and use knowledge of the community and UWGK member agencies as it relates to her position.